 This debate drifted to one on multiculturalism, outside the professional context to which the draft resolution was limited.
-For example, Martine Wonner, French MP for the Bas-Rhin region (LREM), distinguished herself with a naïve and ridiculous praise of "diverse, protean, multi-ethnic, multicultural,[societies, which] are religious mosaics," in which "everyone can flourish."
+For example, Martine Wonner, French MP for the Bas-Rhin region (LREM), distinguished herself with a naïve praise of "diverse, protean, multi-ethnic, multicultural,[societies, which] are religious mosaics," in which "everyone can flourish."
 On the contrary, Jacques Le Nay, French Senator of the Morbihan region (UDI), was concerned about the "risk of the rise of communitarianism".

 Naivety about Muslim demands